As used in this chapter, unless the context clearly requires otherwise:

 (a) The health care facility or the administrator of the health care facility;

-(b) A physician, or CNP or CNS as provided in rule 3701-62-02 of the Administrative Code, who causes the withholding or withdrawal of CPR from the person possessing the DNR identification or for whom the do-not-resuscitate order has been issued;
+(b) An authorized health care provider, who causes the withholding or withdrawal of CPR from the person possessing the DNR identification or for whom the do-not-resuscitate order has been issued;

-(c) Any person who works for the health care facility as an employee, contractor, or volunteer and who participates under the direction of or with the authorization of a physician, or CNP or CNS as provided in rule 3701-62-02 of the Administrative Code, in the withholding or withdrawal of CPR from the person possessing the DNR identification; and
+(c) Any person who works for the health care facility as an employee, contractor, or volunteer and who participates under the direction of or with the authorization of, an authorized health care provider, in the withholding or withdrawal of CPR from the person possessing the DNR identification;

-(d) Any person who works for the health care facility as an employee, contractor, or volunteer and who participates under the direction of or with the authorization of a physician, or CNP or CNS as provided in rule 3701-62-02 of the Administrative Code, in the withholding or withdrawal of CPR from the person for whom the do-not-resuscitate order has been issued.
+(d) Any person who works for the health care facility as an employee, contractor, or volunteer and who participates under the direction of or with the authorization of an authorized health care provider, in the withholding or withdrawal of CPR from the person for whom the do-not-resuscitate order has been issued; and

 (3) Paragraph (B) of this rule does not apply when CPR is withheld or withdrawn from a person who possesses DNR identification or for whom a do-not-resuscitate order has been issued unless the withholding or withdrawal is in accordance with the do-not-resuscitate protocol.